EinsteinToolkit/et2021uiuc/instructions.md

 [first tutorial](lectures/10-SteveBrandt/index.html).

-The tutorial is Jupyter based and, if you prefer, you can run the tutorial environmnet in a Docker container on your own computer rather than using an account on the tutorial server.
+The tutorial is Jupyter based and, if you prefer, you can run the tutorial environment in a Docker container on your own computer rather than using an account on the tutorial server.

-We provide a Docker compose [file](https://github.com/nds-org/jupyter-et/blob/master/tutorial-server/docker-compose.user.yml) which also cotains information on how to set this up.
+We provide a Docker compose [file](https://github.com/nds-org/jupyter-et/blob/master/tutorial-server/docker-compose.user.yml) which also contains information on how to set this up.

 To use the file you will need `docker` and `docker-compose` installed.